gildas/bitbucket-cli/README.md

 By default `bb` works in the current git repository.
 You can specify a Bitbucket repository with the `--repository` flag.

-See the [Completion](#completion) section for more information about completion.
 Many commands and flags are dynamically auto-completed.
+See the [Completion](#completion) section for more information.

 Most `delete`, `upload`, and `download` commands support multiple arguments.
 You can pass a list of arguments or a file with one argument per line: